 Principled Guide to Sanctions Compliance Programmes

 The past decade has seen sanctions move up the risk agenda, becoming one of the most significant risks for any business operating across multiple jurisdictions.
+This was emphasised in 2022 by the expanded sanctions imposed against Russia, which saw businesses across all sectors evaluating sanctions risk and compliance.
 Once only a real concern for regulated financial institutions, the proliferation of enforcement action, by the Office of Foreign Assets Control (OFAC) in particular, has forced all businesses, irrespective of the sectors in which they operate, to consider the adequacy of their sanctions compliance programmes.
 Add to this the pressure being brought to bear by those companies’ own business partners to outline the mitigating steps they take to ensure downstream sanctions compliance, and never has ensuring that an effective sanctions compliance programme is implemented been more important.
 This chapter considers the key areas of focus that businesses and their teams should consider when developing sanctions compliance programmes.

 Proportionate and risk-based programmes